Why Subcutaneous Hormone Replacement Therapy is Better than Oral HRT

 Benefits of Subcutaneous Hormone Replacement Therapy (HRT)

 Oral HRT must be dissolved within the stomach for active ingredients to pass through the digestive system and get absorbed by the patient’s blood stream, where they are taken to the liver be processed.
-Due to hormones typically being removed by the liver, any oral administration must me prescribed to the patient at a much higher dosage than a subcutaneous form of hormone replacement therapy.
-When hormones are administered subcutaneously, they do not reach the liver until they have already moved through the bloodstream and yielded the desired results.
+Due to hormones typically being compromised or removed by the liver’s hepatic processes, oral administration must me prescribed to the patient at a much higher dosage than a subcutaneous form of hormone replacement therapy.

 Testosterone and estradiol hormone pellets are created at 503B outsourcing facilities and are pressed into small cylinders, roughly the size of a grain of rice.
-These time-released pellets are inserted under the skin via a very small incision and allow for release of hormones as the patient needs them.
-There is no requirement for the patient to take any pills or patches on a regular basis.
-These pellets also prevent surges in hormones which lead to undesirable side effects for patients.
-Subcutaneous HRT allows for a steady dose, as the patient needs it.
+These time-released pellets are inserted under the skin via a very small incision and allow for release of hormones as the patient needs them – just as the body does.
+The time-released HRT pellet delivery method prevents surges in hormones which can lead to undesirable side effects for patients.

 Research on Transdermal & Subcutaneous HRT